-2. Accountability
+- 2. Accountability - a.

-a.
 Accreditation

-All schools are to be accredited by the Adventist Accrediting Association (AAA).
+All centers and schools are to be accredited by the Adventist Accrediting Association (AAA).
 This gives access to accreditation from the National Council for Private School Accreditation (NCPSA).
 Schools authorized to offer a secondary curriculum for credit are to also acquire and maintain regional accreditation from Middle States Association (MSA).
-The NPUC School Commission in its annual reporting process provides accountability on behalf of these organizations.
+The NPUC Accreditation Commission provides accountability on behalf of these organizations.
 (For protocols and practices see Code 1800.)